jstreifel-33/reading-notes/code-401-python/class-31.md

 Not with Tailwind.

-Tailwind is **utility driven styling framework** that uses pre-existing classes to style your HTML.
+Tailwind is a **utility driven styling framework** that uses pre-existing classes to style your HTML.

 Docs Example: